Kitura/Kitura/README.md

   }
   ```

-6. Add an HTTP Server to Kitura framework and start Kitura framework:
+6. Add an HTTP Server to Kitura framework and start Kitura framework.

   ```swift
   Kitura.addHTTPServer(onPort: 8090, with: router)
   Kitura.run()
   ```

-7. Sources/main.swift file should now look like this:
+7. Your `Sources/main.swift` file should now look like this.

   ```swift
   import Kitura